West Texas A&M University: 1963 West Texas State University

 At its founding the school admitted only white students.
 The first black student to graduate was Helen Neal in 1962.
 During the 1960s, the school changed from a regional teacher's college to a state university.
 In 1963, Governor John B. Connally signed a bill to change the school's name to West Texas State University.
 The newly named school gained a College of Arts and Sciences, a graduate school, and professional schools of business.
 Near the end of the 1960s, West Texas State obtained its own board of regents, established a School of Agriculture and a School of Fine Arts, and created a Department of Nursing.

 By 1970, the student enrollment neared 8,000, but was decreasing.
 The primary reasons were the changes in the Selective Service System and increases in tuition.
 The university's funding was largely enrollment-driven, and this caused serious financial problems for the school.

 The college radio station KWTS began broadcasting in 1972.
 The West Texas State athletics were in the National Collegiate Athletic Association (NCAA) Division I Missouri Valley Conference, but the school decided to change its status to Division II and the Lone Star Conference in 1984.

 In 1986, WT President Ed Roach was the subject of protests and calls for his resignation over the amount of money spent on the campus' Presidential House.
 The 7301 sqft house cost $991,000, which was more than the $494,900 authorized by the State College Coordinating Board.
 In 1991, Roach was indicted for diverting scholarship money to meet other budget deficits.

 1993 West Texas A&M University

 The university joined the Texas A&M University System on September 1, 1990, and started to use the name West Texas A&M University in 1993.
-The letters "A&M" originally stood for "Agricultural and Mechanical" taken from the Morrill Land-Grant Acts.
+The letters "A&M" short for "Agricultural and Mechanical" taken from the Morrill Land-Grant Acts.
 The school's first president under the new system was Barry B. Thompson.
 Early in Thompson's tenure, he dropped the school's football program, but the program returned a year later without athletic scholarships.

 President Thompson was appointed chancellor of the Texas A&M University System in 1994 and Russell C. Long became the new president.
 During Long's tenure, the school renovated buildings, maintained its student enrollment growth, and added its first PhD in agriculture.